devicefuture/atto/docs/beginner.md

 You can then type `list` to see your program's code in full.
 So, what do you think the `goto` command does?

-If you guessed that it'll loop back to line `10` in our program, then you're correct!
+If you guessed that it'll loop back to line 10 in our program, then you're correct!
 Type `run` to see what happens.

 What you should see is that your code is running forever.
 Your computer is constantly spurting out `Hello, world!` and `This is my first program!` again and again!

 However, it's time to move on, so press the Esc key to stop our program.
-You'll know that it's stopped because atto will show `Interrupt` on the screen — because you interrupted your program.
+You'll know that it's stopped because atto will show `Interrupt` on the screen at the bottom — because you interrupted your program.

 > **Note:** Wondered why it's `10`, `20`, `30` instead of `1`, `2`, `3`?
 That's because if we need to add in more lines, we can then go back and add lines in-between, such as `11 print "I'm a computer!"`.
 Try typing that in, and then type `list` to see your program's code again!